Unrealf1/learning_volk/readme.md

 todo:
-    * fix VMA dependency: remove redundand downloads and make separate cpp file
+    * add custom logging to vk_instance
+    * add proper support for sanitizers and warnings